 Our Columbus arbitration and mediation lawyers can provide the solution you need.
 While arbitration and mediation are different, both are alternative dispute resolution methods that can prove more cost-effective and confidential than traditional litigation.

 Friedman & Mirman Co., L.P.A. was the first law firm in Ohio to form a division, known as Friedman & Mirman Civil Solutions, to provide mediation and arbitration services.
-We are available to offer both of these services to partiess and attorneys throughout the state.
+We are available to offer both of these services to parties and attorneys throughout the state.

 Friedman & Mirman Co., L.P.A.
 Civil Solution’s mission is to help resolve disputes between two or more parties without their having to resort to going to trial in court.
 We promote settlement between parties through effective, compassionate, and confidential mediation and arbitration.